sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------
-| if       | create a conditional augment for simple statements
 | do       | start a repetitive block: while & for
 | else     | alternative path for when & while statements
 | case     | define a pasway in multi-case methods